Skip to content

 *It's not necessary, but if you want a truly flawless diamond you will find more options with lab grown at a fraction of the mined diamond price.

-• VVS1-VVS2 (Very, Very Slightly Included): Nearly perfect with tiny inclusions invisible to the naked eye.
+• VVS1-VVS2 (Very, Very Slightly Included): Inclusions seen at 10X are minute.
+Nearly perfect with tiny inclusions invisible to the naked eye.

-• VS1-VS2 (Very Slightly Included): Best balance of quality and value—flaws are microscopic.
+• VS1-VS2 (Very Slightly Included): Inclusions seen at 10X are minor.
+Best balance of quality and value—flaws are microscopic.

-• SI1-SI2 (Slightly Included): Some inclusions may be visible to the naked eye, but many SI1 diamonds appear eye-clean.
+• SI1-SI2 (Slightly Included): Inclusions seen at 10X are noticeable.
+Some inclusions may be visible to the naked eye, but many SI1 diamonds appear eye-clean.

 What to Look For: